 - If you have to shout to be heard above the noise

-- If you can't understand what someone less than two feet away is saying
+- If you can’t understand what someone less than 2 feet away is saying

 - If someone standing near you can hear the music from your headset